Dangerdrive/Cpp/README.md

 Templates are not actual code until they are instantiated with a specific type.

 The compiler needs to see the full definition of the template (not just a declaration) to generate the code for the specific type.

+References
+References are safer and easier to use than pointers because they cannot be null and cannot be reassigned to refer to a different variable.

+A reference is an alias for a variable and shares its memory address.

+They are often used in function parameters to avoid copying large objects.